Skip to main content

 Fundamentals

-The question of whether your employer is violating HIPAA by using a fitness tracker in a touches upon a deeply personal and valid concern.
+The question of whether your employer is violating HIPAA by using a fitness tracker in a wellness program touches upon a deeply personal and valid concern.
 That faint sense of unease you feel is your intuition recognizing that the data from your wrist ∞ your sleep patterns, your daily activity, your heart’s rhythm ∞ is more than just a set of numbers.

 It is a continuous, intimate narrative of your body’s internal world.
-This data stream is a direct reflection of your physiological state, a window into the complex interplay of your and hormonal symphony.
+This data stream is a direct reflection of your physiological state, a window into the complex interplay of your nervous system and hormonal symphony.
 Understanding the language of this data is the first step in reclaiming agency over your own health story.

 Your body operates under the constant, silent governance of the autonomic nervous system, or ANS.
 This system has two primary branches that work in a delicate balance.
 The sympathetic nervous system is your ‘accelerator,’ preparing you for action and responding to stress.
 The parasympathetic nervous system is your ‘brake,’ promoting rest, recovery, and digestion.